Healthy Homes Assessment Plimmerton

 What are the most unreasonable gaps or holes?

-There is no need to cover up holes or gaps in the building.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the house is heated and cools so that they can still be opened and closed rather instead of being stuck.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the house warms and cools to allow them to be opened and closed rather than sticking.
+We will check all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections